 Any of these make suitable fillings not only for tacos, but also for vampiros, which are crisp little tostadas, and mulitas, essentially meat and cheese sandwiched between small tortillas.
 These items are slightly more filling than the tacos, with two generally making a filling meal.
 For a larger format, Tacos Calafia offers quesadillas filled with melted white cheese, nachos in which meat or nopales is served over crisp chips with the usual topping of melted orange cheese, and burritos with beans added to the chosen filling, all of it wrapped inside a large flour tortilla.

 The pinto beans here are de la olla style, meaning whole, rather than refried, and served in a soup.
 By themselves, they’re a good side dish to pair with a trio of tacos or a duo of vampiros to create a satisfying meal.
 They can be accessorized with shredded white cheese for a small additional charge or taken all the way to the level of frijoles preparados, in which the legumes benefit from the addition of not only cheese, but also onion, cilantro, and any of the taco meats.
 The beans come in only one size, even though a big bowl of them could be a meal in itself.

-Although there isn’t a full bar, there is a liquor license that allows for the restaurant to serve bottled beers and margaritas in plastic cups.
-It’s an informal setup that matches the restaurant’s casual taqueria feel.
+Although there isn’t a full bar, there is a liquor license that allows for the restaurants to serve bottled beers and margaritas in plastic cups.
+It’s an informal setup that matches the small chain’s casual taqueria feel.
 In Phoenix, there are no colorful calafias to bring customers right to the door of the restaurant named for them.
-Instead, we have light rail, the 7th street bus, and bicycles.
-Via any of those means, the Tacos Calafia location where Downtown meets the Garfield neighborhood offers a convenient venue for tacos and other tastes of Tijuana.
+Instead, we have light rail, the Tempe streetcar, buses, and bicycles.
+Reached via any of those modes, the Tacos Calafia locations in downtown Phoenix and downtown Tempe offer a convenient venue for tacos and other tastes of Tijuana.

 825 N. 7th St. #102, Phoenix AZ 85006